What regionalization means for mission

 One concern is that regionalization, with its greater flexibility around church policies, will harm the shared identity of United Methodists, who span four continents.

-“That’s the risk — that we would become disconnected,” said Bishop Kristin Stoneking, who leads the Mountain Sky Conference.
+“That’s the risk — that we would become disconnected,” acknowledged Bishop Kristin Stoneking, who leads the Mountain Sky Conference.
 “But the opportunity is that we could lean even harder into really understanding who we are as Wesleyans and as United Methodists, and understand our faith practices, our spiritual disciplines and our history much more deeply than we do now.”

 But, she added, staying connected will require intentionality.